mmaschenk/gitlab-policy/faq/size.md

 parent: FAQ
 ---
 ## Repository size
 {{site.data.naming.servicename}} is primarily meant for researchers storing program code.
-That means we are optimized for repositories that do not grow above a few hundreds of megabytes.
+That means we are optimized for repositories that do not grow above about a hundred megabytes.
 To allow maximum freedom for researchers however, we do not enforce a limit, trusting our researchers to make responsible use of the service.

 We encourage the use of [git-sizer](https://github.com/github/git-sizer/#getting-started) for you to keep an eye on the size of your repo.[^1]

 ### Fixing repository size
 When your repository is larger than you would like it to be, you cannot just delete any large file in your repo and commit that.
-This will not shrink your repo since the file is still present in the commit history.
+This will not shrink your repo since that large file is still present in the commit history.

 There is a [very useful help page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) on github for this situation (and yes the github recipe also works on gitlab).